JerryGallagher/KnowlegeGraph_Code/README.md

 ### Zephyr 3B

-I modified the default to run the Zephyr 3B model. (https://huggingface.co/stabilityai/stablelm-zephyr-3b) for extracting concepts out of text chunks.
+I modified the default to run the [Zephyr 3B model](https://huggingface.co/stabilityai/stablelm-zephyr-3b) for extracting concepts out of text chunks.
 It can follow the system prompt instructions very well.

 ### Ollama
 <a href="https://ollama.ai"><img src='https://github.com/jmorganca/ollama/assets/3325447/0d0b44e2-8f4a-4e99-9b52-a5c1c741c8f7 ' height='50'/></a>

 Ollama makes it easy to host any model locally.
-Mistral 7B OpenOrca version is already available with Ollama to use out of the box.

 To set up this project, you must install Ollama on your local machine.